dmkskasun/DAPP_TRUFFLE_PART2/README.md

 ![image](https://user-images.githubusercontent.com/71329902/120568423-ad1a7580-c3c8-11eb-945b-4ea149f8626f.png)

-If we open our election project we can see things like that,
+If we open our election project, we can see things like that,

 ![image](https://user-images.githubusercontent.com/71329902/120568762-64af8780-c3c9-11eb-869f-4ba000d58db4.png)